telerik/teststudio-docs/docs/features/project-settings/translators.md

 ---
 title: Translators
 page_title: Translators
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio has built in translators for the Telerik controls.
+Test Studio provides Basic translators for HTML, Silverlight, and WPF, and translators built specifically for Telerik AJAX and Silverlight RadControls, KendoUI for jQuery and KendoUI for Angular"
 previous_url: /user-guide/project-settings/translators.aspx, /user-guide/project-settings/translators
 position: 6
 ---